Bike Care and Repair

 Bottom Bracket Care

-Listen for creaking or grinding noises from the bottom bracket.
-These sounds often indicate the need for maintenance or replacement.
-Remove the crank arms and inspect the bottom bracket for dirt and wear.
+If you’re hearing creaking or grinding from the area where your pedals connect to the frame, that’s the bottom bracket talking to you.
+And it’s not saying nice things.
+These sounds usually mean it’s time for maintenance or a full replacement.
+Pull the crank arms off and take a look at the bottom bracket for dirt buildup and wear.

 Headset and Steering Inspection